 A 2014 "Daily Dot" study of Craigslist transactions in the United States over a 30-day period revealed the occurrence of 74 criminal incidents in 27 states, including the District of Columbia.
 Of those incidents, 11 resulted in violence, three resulted in death, and eight carried a threat of violence.

 In May 2015, in an effort to protect Wake Forest residents from becoming victims of crime when selling or purchasing items advertised online, the Wake Forest Police Department introduced an initiative designed to provide a safe zone for transactions called "Operation Safe Sale."

 Wake Forest residents who are selling or purchasing items advertised online may come to the police department, 225 S. Taylor St., to complete their transaction.
 Transactions may be made in the police department parking lot or inside the lobby, either with or without an officer present.

 At the request of either party, a police officer will be available to check the serial number to determine whether the item has been entered through state or national databases as stolen property.
 Anyone wishing to have an officer present will be required to schedule an appointment by calling 919-554-6150.

 Wake Forest Strategic Plan

-Operation Safe Sale aligns with Goal 2 of the Wake Forest Strategic Plan: Enhance and Promote a Safe and Connected Community and Objective F: Enhance the sense of safety in the town.
+Operation Safe Sale aligns with Goal 3 of the Wake Forest Strategic Plan: Fostering a Safe, Diverse & Welcoming Community.

 According to Police Chief Jeff Leonard, the initiative is an effective way the police department can ensure the safety of the town's citizens and reinforce its commitment to the strategic plan.